 You should have a form where your results and observations will be placed.
 I call this form a Measurement Data Sheet ( MDS).
 Others call it Measurement Data record, Calibration record, or calibration worksheet.

 Why?
 Of course, to record and document your calibration execution.
-But another important reason is that to have a proper traceability regarding the performance, not just the execution but all the elements of the calibration system.
+But another important reason is that to have proper traceability regarding the performance, not just the execution but all the elements of the calibration system.

 Just in case a problem arises regarding the instrument, we can easily trace back who perform the calibration and what procedure has been applied and what data has been recorded etc.